Willgunter/Discord-Clone/README.md

     - make a fake little profile picture for users and current user - shouldn't be that hard for Users column
     - let users change color of either profile pictures / font color??
     - make "profile" route more pretty --> remove profile route and put all information in user box?
-    - fix up messages and stuff (✅✅✅attach a user to a message✅✅✅, make box look better, etc...)
+    - ✅✅✅fix up messages and stuff (attach a user to a message✅✅✅, make box look better, etc...)
     - ✅✅✅Clean up routing✅✅✅ / ✅✅✅add add server✅✅✅ / add channel feature (???)
     - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
     - ✅✅✅(maybe) clean up routing for nine different routes and make it so that its more scalable ✅✅✅
     - make things more discord like (change font / color of name of channel)
     - put a break in between three default channels and rest of channels after I add the add channels feature
-    - add websockets for live message display / server updating / channel updating
+    - add websockets for live message display / server updating / channel updating (not going to do)
     - disable text / channel switching when server box is displayed
     - make a small white bar appear for the active server
+    - highlight a messages when you mouse over it similar to channels bar

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅